fatimamahate/cherry-leaves/README.md

 ## Credits

 * This project is based on the walkthrough project 1 which was taught by Gyan Shashwat.
 It was interesting to see similarities between both business requirements.
 You can find the Github Repository for the walkthrough project [here](https://github.com/Code-Institute-Solutions/WalkthroughProject01).
-* Furthermore, the assessment handbook was where this idea had come from along with the dataset which can be found in this [Kaggle Link](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)
+* Furthermore, the assessment handbook was where this idea had come from along with the dataset.
+The dataset can be found in this [Kaggle Link](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)
 * Last but not least, the lessons on Streamlit were also used and you can find the link to the Github Repository [here](https://github.com/Code-Institute-Solutions/streamlit-calculator)